vectordotdev/vector/CONTRIBUTING.md

 ### Granted rights and copyright assignment

 It is important to note that the DCO is not a license.
-The license of the project – in our case the Apache License – is the license under which the contribution is made.
-However, the DCO in conjunction with the Apache License may be considered an alternate CLA.
+The license of the project is the license under which the contribution is made.
+However, the DCO in conjunction with the Vector License may be considered an alternate CLA.

-The existence of section 5 of the Apache License is proof that the Apache License is intended to be usable without CLAs.
-Users need for the code to be open-source, with all the legal rights that imply, but it is the open source license that provides this.
-The Apache License provides very generous copyright permissions from contributors, and contributors explicitly grant patent licenses as well.
-These rights are granted to everyone.

 ## FAQ